afimb/docker-chouette/README.md

 # 1. Installation in a nutshell
-If you already have docker on your machine, you'll just have to download and unzip https://github.com/afimb/docker-chouette/archive/master.zip and then launch the application with:
+If you already have docker on your machine, you'll just have to download and unzip https://github.com/afimb/docker-chouette/archive/master.zip (which contains the instructions for composing the 3 images located at https://hub.docker.com/r/afimb) and then launch the application with:
 ```docker-compose pull
 docker-compose up -d```